dalmendra/Miles2Coins/README.md

 ## Private Miles2Coins DvP transactions

-To enhance privacy in the DvP transaction process (trading MilesTokens for SampleCoins or vice versa), you can integrate the privacy-preserving solution Anonymous Zether.
-Refer to [Anonymous Zether](https://github.com/dalmendra/anonymous-zether) for more information.
+To enhance privacy during the DvP transaction process (trading MilesTokens for SampleCoins or vice versa), the privacy-preserving solution Anonymous Zether can be integrated into the application.
+For more details on Anonymous Zether, refer to its [repository](https://github.com/dalmendra/anonymous-zether).
 Anonymous Zether and its front-end client were added as submodules to the Miles2Coins applications - see the `external` folder.

+To enhance privacy during the DvP transaction process (trading MilesTokens for SampleCoins or vice versa), the privacy-preserving solution Anonymous Zether can be integrated into the application.
+For more details on Anonymous Zether, refer to its repository.
+Both [Anonymous Zether](https://github.com/dalmendra/anonymous-zether) and its [front-end client](https://github.com/dalmendra/anonymous-zether-client) have been added as submodules in the Miles2Coins project — you can find them in the `external` folder.